CartoDB/Windshaft-cartodb/docs/named_maps.md

 <%= my_color %>
 ```

-The set of supported placeholders for a template will need to be explicitly defined with a specific type and default value for each.
+The set of supported placeholders for a template need to be explicitly defined with a specific type, and default value, for each placeholder.

 ### Placeholder Types